marigolds6/pythonintro/Hour3.md

 #Hour Five!
 Three sir.
-Three! - We write a module and get some practice
+Three! - More on lists, and we get into flow control

 ### [More on Lists](http://docs.python.org/2/tutorial/datastructures.html#more-on-lists)
 * Concatenation (+) versus append() versus extend()